python/devguide/pullrequest.rst

 First, make sure to follow Python's style guidelines.
 For Python code you should follow :PEP:`8`, and for C code you should follow :PEP:`7`.
-If you have one or two discrepancies those can be fixed by the core developer who commits your pull request.
+If you have one or two discrepancies those can be fixed by the core developer who merges your pull request.
 But if you have systematic deviations from the style guides your pull request will be put on hold until you fix the formatting issues.